Bella – Classics 2-Slice Wide-Slot Toaster – Stainless Steel

 It increased in usage following the publication of the Twilight books by Stephenie Meyer.
 It is also known for being a nickname to Isabella, Annabella or Arabella.

-In Western civilization, the study of the Greek and Roman classics was traditionally considered to be the foundation of the humanities and has traditionally been the cornerstone of a typical elite European education.
+In Western civilization, the study of the Ancient Greek and Roman classics was considered the foundation of the humanities, and they traditionally have been the cornerstone of an elite higher education.

 Stainless may refer to: